BNY Mellon Government Securities Services Corp.

 II.
 Composition, Tenure and Operations

 In accordance with the Bylaws of the Corporation, the Committee shall consist of two or more Board members.
-The composition of the Committee shall be reviewed annually by the Board of Directors.
+Committee members and the Committee Chair shall be reviewed annually by the Board of Directors.
 Each director appointed to serve on the Committee shall serve until the next annual meeting of the Board or until his or her respective successor is designated.

 The Chief Risk Officer and Chief Audit Executive shall report directly to the Committee.
 The Committee shall receive and review regular reports, at least quarterly, from the Chief Risk Officer and Chief Audit Executive.